zlaw-21/event-schedule-gantt/README.md

 ![Arcade Music Fest Gantt Chart](https://github.com/zlaw-21/event-schedule-gantt/blob/main/images/Arcade%20Music%20Fest.png)

-The finalized visualization creates an aesthetic and informative resource that allows the user to pre-plan their experience and make split second decisions at the event with ease.
+The result is an aesthetic and informative resource that allows the user to pre-plan their experience and make split second decisions at the event with ease.

 ## Key Takeaways